 In this section we provide an informal definition of unexpansion with respect to a language extension.
 We then present guidelines in order to instrument a compilation module for such a language extension.
-This instrumentation aims to drive the process of reconstructing a program in terms of the language extension (or source language) in which the program is written.
+The purpose of this instrumentation is to drive the process of reconstructing a program in terms of the language extension (or source language) in which the program is written.
 Through this mechanism, a language extension can be made reversible.
-To illustrate our purpose, we apply the guidelines and parameterize one of the translation rules used in the functional notation extension.
+To illustrate our objective, we apply the guidelines and parameterize one of the translation rules used in the functional notation extension.

-3.1 Expansion, unexpansion, and observers
+3.1 A correspondence between expansion, unexpansion, and observers

-We use the term unexpansion to designate the inverse of the expansion $[\![expand]\!]e$, that is, the recovering of the original P_e source program from P. Unfortunately, this inverse is rarely a one-to-one mapping.
+We use the term unexpansion to designate the inverse of the expansion $[expand]e$, that is, the recovering of the original P_e source program from P. Unfortunately, this inverse is rarely a one-to-one mapping.
 For example, f(3,T) in \mathcal{L} corresponds to both T=f(3) and f(3,T) (with f/1 using functional notation).
-For another example, a clause can either be translated into one or many clauses, as depicted in Example 1 for f in functional notation.
+For another example, a clause can either be translated into one or many clauses, as depicted in Figure 1 for f in functional notation.

-Having multiple solutions for unexpansion can be confusing for the user and impractical for automatic transformations.
+Not existing a unique solution can be confusing for the user and impractical for automatic transformations.
 However, the most important use of unexpansion in our context is to observe the behavior of only certain program aspects at the source language level.
 In this case, unexpansion seems more treatable.
 For that purpose we define the term observer accordingly: an observer is an interface that provides some specific source-level information about a particular program.
 The observer can be either static or dynamic.
-Specifically, we can consider as observers monitors (e.g., interactive debuggers, tracers, and profilers) for dynamic observation, and verifiers (e.g., static analyzers and model checkers) for static observation.
+Specifically, we can consider as observers monitors (e.g.,interactive debuggers, tracers, and profilers) for dynamic observation, and verifiers (e.g.,static analyzers and model checkers) for static observation.
 Thus, a source-level view may correspond to the current instruction being invoked in an interactive debugger, or to a trace of the memory state, in a tracer, or perhaps the dependencies between the program variables, in a static analyzer, all of them represented in terms of the source language abstractions.

-The correspondence between expansion and unexpansion, in the context of an observer, is sketched in Figure 3.
-We assume that we have observers $Obs_e(i)$ and $\mathsf{Obs}(i)$ for the source and target languages, respectively.
+The correspondance between expansion and unexpansion, in the context of an observer, is sketched in Figure 4.
+We assume that we have observers $\mathsf{Obs}e(i)$ and $\mathsf{Obs}(i)$ for the source and target languages, respectively.
 We denote by i some particular observable aspect and by V the aspect (e.g., "line numbers" and an integer).
 On the left diagram we depict the impossibility of getting information at the \mathcal{L}e level in general.
-To provide the programmer with source-level observers, our approach relies on extending the expansion ($[\![expand]\!]e^{sym}$) with additional symbolic information (which can be significantly smaller than the sources).
-Then, observers $\mathsf{Obs}^{sym}(i)$ can retrieve V (e.g., a single number encoding the row and columns) and map it back to V_e (e.g., the row and columns).
-This composition provides an effective $\mathsf{Obs}e^{sym}(i)$.
+To provide the programmer wind source-level observers, our approach relies on extending the expansion ($[expand]e^{sym}$) with additional symbolic information (which can be significantly smaller than the sources).
+Then, observers $\mathsf{Obs}{sym}(i)$ can retrieve V (e.g., a single number encoding the row and columns) and map it back to V_e (e.g.,the row and columns).
+This composition provides an effective $\mathsf{Obs}^{sym}e(i)$.